OFFLINE-GmbH/oc-mall-plugin/README.md

 # oc-mall
 > E-commerce solution for October CMS

-**This plugin is under heavy development**.
-Don't use it in production yet.
-A first production ready version is
-planned to be released towards the end of 2018.

 [![Build Status](https://travis-ci.org/OFFLINE-GmbH/oc-mall-plugin.svg?branch=develop)](https://travis-ci.org/OFFLINE-GmbH/oc-mall-plugin)

 `oc-mall` is a fully featured online shop solution for October CMS.